The federal government will not pursue a case against two border-policy activists arrested in May at the DeConcini Port of Entry in Nogales.

 Rabago said Gutierrez and Sarah Roberts paid $100 each in court and administrative fees to finalize the matter.

-Gutierrez and other activists said the U.S. Department of Homeland Security has been reluctant or has refused to release the names of officers and agents involved in incidents.
+Gutierrez and other activists said the U.S. Department of Homeland Security has been reluctant or has refused to release the names of agents involved in incidents.
 That has made it difficult to file complaints.

 A third person arrested in the May incident, Richard Boren, said he declined to pay the fees to settle the matter and instead asked for a trial.